 When you are in a weakened condition spiritually, emotionally or even physically, the enemy closes in like any predator would do and if that is you right now, don’t let your guard down because, “Your enemy, the devil, is like a roaring lion, sneaking around to find someone to attack.”
 (1 Peter 5:8 CEV)

-The words of Jesus were a fulfillment of Isaiah 12:2-3 which says, “Certainly God is my salvation; I will trust and not be afraid; for the Lord God is my strength and my song; He also has become my salvation.
-Therefore with joy you shall draw water out of the wells of salvation.”
+Isaiah 12:2-3, Isaiah spoke a prophetic hymn of thanksgiving to the Lord that God’s people would one day sing, “…for the Lord God is my strength and my song; He also has become my salvation.
+Therefore with joy you shall draw water out of the wells of salvation….”

 1. Certainly God is my salvation – At the very least, when everything else is hard, go back to the beginning, your salvation through Jesus Christ.
 Recall what He did for you.
 Take time to quiet yourself and pray, thanking Him for what He has done.